llm-bible/llm-bible.github.io/_publications/mccoy2021how.markdown

 citations: 22
 bibkey: mccoy2021how
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2111.09509'}]
-tags: [GPT, Transformer, Language Modeling]
+tags: [Transformer, Language Modeling, GPT]
 ---
 Current language models can generate high-quality text.
 Are they simply copying text they have seen before, or have they learned generalizable